benvanik/stdi/README.md

 It'd be cool to plug in other runtimes that have remote debuggers.
 It's easy to add them, so go contribute!

-## Usage

-The debugger requires some settings to function - namely, what you want to debug.
-I recommend making these settings per-project, however you can make them global defaults as well.

-From the `Project` menu select `Edit Project`, add or merge the following:

-    "settings":
-    {
-        "stdi_provider": "v8://localhost:5898"
-    }

-The provider URI is the target of the debugger.
-In the future I'll make it more flexible/add more providers/etc.

-When launching your node.js app, add `--debug=5898` to the command line:

-    node --debug=5898 my_script.js

-Right click in a ST view and select 'Attach Debugger' to start debugging!

-## Setup

-Clone this repository into your Packages directory.
-To find your Packages path, bring up the console with ``ctrl-` `` and enter:

-    print sublime.packages_path()

 ## Resources